chinmich/cp-whitepaper/Why-CP.md

 Debting is an inevitable evolution in the blockchain ecosystem, and will grow only more prominent as individuals begin using Ethereum and other cryptocurrencies to finance the development of large-scale infrastructure.
 While individual solutions to handling digital debt will have inevitable insecurities, the Credit Protocol will be battle-tested and reliable.
 By employing the Credit Protocol, companies and individuals eliminate the need for backend engineers.
 All that is necessary is to design a Use Case Authority Contract and a front-end interface, with no need to worry about the security of your debts, credits, or assets.

+> By employing the Credit Protocol, companies and individuals eliminate the need for backend engineers.
+All that is necessary is to design a Use Case Authority Contract and a front-end interface, with no need to worry about the security of your debts, credits, or assets.

 ## Ease

 As the Credit Protocol develops its user base, the ease of creating contracts for CP will further increase as the community develops solutions to common problems and plans for common projects.
 Soon, there will exist template UCACs to address everyday financial issues faced by organizations large and small.
 In fact, we imagine an ecosystem similar to that of Web Page templates, in which a prospective user may search through potentially millions of different UCAC options, both free and paid.